The majority of Qatar’s workforce is made up of expats, and getting a visa or work permit for the country is fairly straightforward.

 GCC resident visit visas

-Residents of GCC countries are allowed entry to Qatar for stays of one month, renewable for a further three months.
+On arrival, residents of GCC countries are allowed entry to Qatar for stays of one month, renewable for a further three months.
+The profession on their residence card needs to be on a list of 206 approved professions, and they will need to provide evidence of a ticket home.

 Family visit visas

 Expats moving to Qatar for work can bring their family over on family visit visas.
-These visas are valid for one month and can be extended for six months for immediate relatives (spouse and children) and three months for other family members.
+These visas are valid for one month and can be extended to a total of six months for immediate relatives (spouse and children) and three months for other family members.
 When applying for extensions, applicants require a medical check-up.

 Residence visas for Qatar

 To stay in Qatar, expats can enter on the relevant visa and apply for a working residence permit after they arrive.
-Permits are only granted to applicants who are sponsored by a company, a family member in the country who earns more than the minimum threshold, or those investing in property.
+Residence permits are only granted to applicants sponsored by a company, those with a family member in the country who earns more than the minimum threshold, or those investing in property.
 Expats must stay in Qatar while their entry visa is converted to a residence permit.

 Family residence visas

 Expats working in Qatar who want their family to stay with them during their time in the emirate can sponsor their residence visa.
-The sponsoring resident generally requires a monthly income of more than QAR 10,000, to have worked with their company for at least six months, a valid Qatar ID, and a residence visa from their employer.
+The sponsoring resident generally requires a monthly income of more than QAR 10,000 (or QAR 6,000 if accommodation is employer-provided), for them to have worked with their company for at least six months, a valid Qatar ID, and a residence visa from their employer.

 Expats with a newborn baby younger than three months must apply for a Newborn Visa.
 Parents need a valid residence permit, their child’s birth certificate and for the baby to be included in their parents' passports or have their own.